GenealogyCollective/gprime-archive/docs/RunningAServer.md

 Running gPrime on a Server
 ==========================

 These are notes for running gPrime (and multiple copies of gPrime) on a server, such as Ubuntu.
+These notes are untested.
+They will eventually be tested, or removed.

 Requirements
 ------------